jsdclxvi/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## What did the Buffalo say to his little boy when he dropped him off at school?
+Bison.